A General Framework for Updating Belief Distributions: Abstract

 Under this approach the analyst needs to specify $h_1$ and $h_2$ in such a way that they proceed in an optimal, rational, and coherent manner.
-We can deal immediately with the loss function $h_2(\nu,\pi)$.
-Somewhat remarkably, as proved later, for coherent inference $h_2$ must be the Kullback--Leibler divergence, Kullback and Leibler (1951), and given by
+Somewhat remarkably, as proved in the Supplementary Material, for coherent inference (\ref{coher}), $h_2$ must be the Kullback--Leibler divergence, Kullback and Leibler (1951), and given by

-Regarding $h_1$, since $\widehat{\nu}(\theta)$ is a probability measure representing beliefs about $\theta$, the only choice is to take the loss-to-data $h_1(\nu,x)$ as the {\sl expected} loss (see von Neumann and Morgenstern, 1944) of $l(\theta,x)$; that is
+Regarding $h_1$, since $\nu(\theta)$ is a probability measure representing beliefs about $\theta$, the only choice here is to take the loss-to-data $h_1(\nu,x)$ on the probability measure as the {\sl expected} loss (see von Neumann and Morgenstern, 1944) of $l(\theta,x)$; that is

-with the particular types of the loss-function $l(\theta,x)$ to be discussed later.
-In general there the form of $l(\theta, x)$ will be problem specific as discussed in Section 3.
+with the particular types of the loss-function on the parameter on interest $l(\theta,x)$ to be discussed later.

 Substituting in $h_1$ and $h_2$, the cumulative loss function is then given by